I’ve spent 20 years learning to be present in my body and feel my feelings – to not run from them, to not repress them, to not deny them.

 Otherwise, we run the risk of spending years attempting to feel and heal something that isn’t ours and that won’t resolve as desired through this approach.

 I know this from personal experience.

 There are specific repeating painful experiences in my life that I’ve sat with and sat with and sat with.
 That I’ve felt and felt and felt… with no discernible shift in my internal or external experience… except even more experiences of, in my case, bottomless fear and grief.

 It wasn’t until I began to set boundaries and work with these same patterns from a lineage perspective that my experience began to shift.

 You and Your Ancestors

 How do we know when the pain or painful pattern we are experiencing can be resolved through fully feeling the feeling?

 How can we know when, instead, a boundary is needed?
 And, what are boundaries and how do we enact and maintain them?

-These are all topics we’ll be covering in the first week of the You and Your Ancestors Lineage Healing course.
+These are all topics we’ll be covering in the first module of the You and Your Ancestors Lineage Healing course.